Whatsapp Icon

 Self-Care Strategies for Lung Cancer Patients

-Lung cancer can significantly impact a person's life, but integrating self-care activities can improve quality of life.
+Lung cancer can significantly impact a person's life, but integrating self-care activities can improve the quality of life.
 Here are several self-care activities tailored for lung cancer patients, designed to foster physical health and emotional well-being.

 Eat a Nutrient-Rich Diet